-1) Promote ASAP services using marketing, networking, and consulting strategies.

-2) Provide training and any other services to assist organizations in ensuring all military personnel are provided prevention education training.

-3) Coordinate with the installation training officer to assist in integrating the preventive education and training efforts into the overall installation training program.

-4) Design, develop, and administer target group-oriented alcohol and other drug prevention education and training programs in coordination with the ASAP staff and other installation prevention professionals.

-5) Maintain liaison with schools serving military Family members, civic organizations, civilian agencies, and military organizations to integrate the efforts of all community preventive education resources.

-6) Oversee the UPL training program.
-Provide UPLs with education and training materials.

-7) Maintain lists of available continuing education and training courses and workshops provided by ACSAP, IMCOM, and appropriate civilian agencies for ASAP garrison staff and coordinate allocations for military and civilian training courses through the IMCOM.

-8) Address military community risk levels and work toward reducing the risk factors.

-9) Maintain class rosters for all training annotated on DA Form 3711 and track all substance abuse training on the installation by unit.

-10) Conduct pre- and post-deployment substance abuse training.

-11) Teach the ADAPT course at least monthly and ensure that the course is at least 12 hours long.

-12) To the extent possible, teach at least one class to each unit per year.

-13) Develop, in consultation with ASAP staff members, a substance abuse prevention plan annually.
+- 1) Promote ASAP and SUDCC services using marketing, networking, and consulting strategies. - 2) Provide training and any other services to assist organizations in ensuring all military and civilian personnel are provided prevention education training. - 3) Coordinate with the installation training officer to assist in integrating the preventive education and training efforts into the overall installation training program. - 4) Design, develop, and administer target group-oriented alcohol and other drug prevention education and training programs in coordination with the ASAP staff and other installation prevention professionals. - 5) Maintain liaison with schools serving military Family members, civic organizations, civilian agencies, and military organizations to integrate the efforts of all community preventive education resources. - 6) Oversee the UPL training program.
+Provide UPLs with education and training materials. - 7) Maintain lists of available continuing education and training courses and workshops provided by ACSAP, IMCOM, and appropriate civilian agencies for ASAP garrison staff and coordinate allocations for military and civilian training courses through the IMCOM. - 8) Address military community risk levels and work toward reducing the risk factors. - 9) Maintain class rosters for all training annotated on DA Form 3711 and track all substance abuse training on the installation by unit. - 10) Conduct pre- and post-deployment, TDY, and area of operation substance abuse training. - 11) Teach the ADAPT course to all individuals with a positive UA and indicated prevention requirement (see AR 600-85 chap 9 for specific requirements). - 12) To the extent possible, teach at least one class to each unit per year. - 13) Develop, in consultation with ASAP staff members, a substance abuse prevention plan annually.